bzymet/enterprise-monitoring-dashboard/terraform/aws-lab/README.md

 The apply job:

 1. Depends on successful completion of the plan job
-2. Waits at the protected `finops-apply` GitHub environment
+2. Waits at the protected GitHub environment, such as `finops-apply` or `workspaces-apply`
 3. Requires a reviewer to inspect and approve the plan
 4. Assumes the separate apply role through OIDC
 5. Downloads the exact saved binary plan